-Professor of Music; Chair, Musicology & Ethnomusicology; Director, Center for Early Music Studies
+Professor of Music and Director, Center for Early Music Studies

-Musicologist and performer Professor Coelho is a specialist in sixteenth- and seventeenth-century Italian music, as well as popular music.
+Musicologist and performer Professor Coelho (on sabbatical, Spring, 2020) is a specialist in sixteenth- and seventeenth-century Italian music, as well as popular music.
 His areas of research include Renaissance and Baroque instrumental styles, popular music, interdisciplinary approaches, and cross-cultural perspectives.
 As a specialist on popular music, he is interested in Blues, rock history, improvisation, and performance issues, and has appears regularly in digital and print media.